 It has the usual groan-inducing moments of explaining why the camera is constantly on but that's to be expected.

-Story-wise, can't really fault it.
-It is realistic and the effects are superb; probably some of the best flying sequences I have seen in a while.
+Story-wise, I can't really fault it.
+It's realistic and the effects are superb; probably some of the best super power sequences I have seen in a while.

-Couple of downsides: I would have liked the "abusive father" stuff to have been less restrained and / or the mother and son scenes to be more poignant because frankly, I personally didn't "quite" believe one of the kid's motivation for the things he did; it was also weird that the cousin didn't really spend time with his aunt...I don't want to give too much away though.
+Couple of downsides: I would have liked the "abusive father" stuff to have been less restrained and/or the mother and son scenes to be more poignant because I personally didn't "quite" believe one of the kids' motivation for the things he did; it was also weird that the cousin didn't really spend time with his aunt...I don't want to give too much away though.

 But we were both animatedly talking about how brilliant the film was for hours after and how glad we were that we watched it.